o-love/ToDoX/readme.md

     *Note that you do not need to modify any of the variables in this file unless you want to change the default configuration.
 Remember that, if you create a new database user, you will need to grant privileges to access.

 4. Run docker-compose up -d to start the application.
 This command will build and start all the necessary Docker containers.
-5. You can access the application at http://http://localhost:3000.
+5. Follow the additional steps in the 'Sorking with Angular' section below.

-## Working with angular
+## Working with Angular
 Since we haven't been able to set up angular using Docker, we will be working with angular locally.
 1. Once you've build and run all containers, move to the Client directory.
 2. Execute ng serve -o (--port xxxx if you want to specify a port, default port is 4200).